ecnu-sea/SEA/README.md

 ## ❓ What is SEA

 SEA is a novel framework for automated paper reviewing based on three modules: Standardization, Evaluation, and Analysis.
-SEA is capable of generating comprehensive and high-quality review feedback with high consistency for papers.
+SEA is capable of generating comprehensive and high-quality review feedback with high consistency for papers, thereby assisting researchers in improving the quality of their work.

 ## ⚡️ Quickstart
 1. **Clone the GitHub Repository:**